 - knowledge of relevant building and health and safety legislation

 Pre-entry experience in a construction or engineering environment is desirable and highly regarded by employers.
 Vacation or sandwich placements are useful ways of gaining industry experience, particularly if your degree is not directly relevant.
-A work experience placement can also provide a good understanding of the industry as a whole, show what skills are required and help you to assess your suitability for the work.
+A work experience placement can also provide a good understanding of the industry, show what skills are required and help you to assess your suitability for the work.